Fellowship-of-turing/Namsor_2.1_api/source/index.md

 *Detect if proper nouns are personal names or a public names, according to their local context (ex: John Smith : personal name, Namsor: brand name).
-You can inspect up to 100 names.*
+You can inspect up to 100 names*

 > Body parameter